Trolleybuses in Valparaíso: 2010s: Ex-Lucerne vehicles

 The start of testing of the vehicles was delayed several months after it was discovered that current traffic regulations prohibited transit vehicles as old as these from operating in passenger service, TCSA's existing fleet having been granted an exemption some years ago.
 The regulations were amended in early 2015, and testing and training with the ex-Lucerne NAW trolleybuses began in mid-February 2015.
 They began to enter service on 23 March 2015, and all 10 had entered service by 1 April.
 TCSA later purchased another eight trolleybuses of the same type from Lucerne.
 Four arrived in August 2017 and entered service in October 2017, while the final group of four arrived at the end of November 2017 but had not yet entered service as of January 2019, more than a year later.
+By 2023, the ex-Lucerne NAW vehicles made up the entire Valparaíso trolleybus fleet, the last of the other types having all been withdrawn.